top of page

 Collagen and Skin Structure

-Collagen is a naturally occurring protein that provides structure and resilience to the skin.
-Over time, collagen production reduces as part of the normal ageing process.
-This can contribute to changes in skin elasticity, thickness, and firmness.
+Collagen is a naturally occurring protein that helps maintain the strength, firmness, and resilience of the skin.
+As part of the normal ageing process, collagen production gradually decreases over time.
+This may contribute to changes in skin texture, elasticity, and overall skin support.

 Microneedling (Collagen Induction Therapy)